-After more than two years of facing the COVID-19 pandemic head-on, Unity wants to remind our patients and community that the future of this disease remains uncertain.
-There is still a risk of contracting the virus for those who are unvaccinated, people ages 65 and over, and those with chronic medical conditions or immunosuppressed.We strongly recommend vaccination, including boosters, for all those eligible.
-As a health care organization, we continue to require masks in our facilities.
+After more than three years of facing the COVID-19 pandemic head-on, Unity wants to remind our patients and community that the future of this disease remains uncertain.
+There is still a risk of contracting the virus for those who are unvaccinated, people age 65 and over, and those with chronic medical conditions or immunosuppressed.We strongly recommend vaccination, including boosters, for all those eligible.
+As a healthcare organization, we continue to require masks in our facilities.
 We offer access to testing, including take-home rapid test kits and medications to decrease our patients' risk of severe disease.

 Don't delay!
 Get the vaccine today.
-As we continue to confront the coronavirus pandemic, the vaccine is our best chance to protect the health of our loved ones and community.
-COVID-19 vaccinations can significantly slow the surges in cases and spread and dramatically decrease severe risks for anyone that contracts COVID-19, including the Delta variant of the virus.
+The vaccine is our best chance to protect the health of our loved ones and community.
+COVID-19 vaccinations can significantly slow the surges in cases and spread and dramatically decrease severe risks for anyone who contracts COVID-19, including the Delta variant of the virus.

 Unity patients ages 5 and up, can make an appointment online here.

 You can also call 202-469-4699 to schedule your vaccine appointment.